marina601/discover-malta/README.md

 ### Business Goals
 •	Provide a professional online booking platform that helps the user to feel safe that they are buying from a trustworthy source.
-•	Build brand awareness by including all the branding photographs, colours, fonts and logo associated with Discover Malta brand.
+•	Build brand awareness by including all the branding photographs, colours, fonts and logos associated with the Discover Malta brand.
 •	Connect with users of the platform via social media channels
 •	Keep track of sales data to inform future trip choices.
 •	Make sales of products easy for buyers to increase sales conversion.